Lorella De Luca

-Lorella De Luca (17 September 1940 – 9 January 2014) was an Italian film, television, and voice actress.
+Lorella De Luca (17 September 1940 – 9 January 2014) was an Italian actress.
 One of the most recognized ingénues of Italian cinema during the mid-to-late 1950s, she is best known for having played naive young girls in dramas and comedies.

 She was born in Florence, Italy, and, following her "discovery" at age 14, made her acting debut in the Federico Fellini film Il bidone (1955).
 De Luca's breakout role, however, came a year later following her performance in Dino Risi's comedy Poor, But Handsome (1956) and continued on in the genre, with appearances in Mario Monicelli films Fathers and Sons (1957) and Doctor and the Healer (1957), as well as in Duccio Tessari's spaghetti Westerns A Pistol for Ringo (1965) and its sequel The Return of Ringo (1965) with Giuliano Gemma.

 Biography

 Lorella De Luca was born in Florence, Italy on 17 September 1940.
 "Discovered" at the age of fourteen by a director who followed De Luca home, and convinced her father that she should be in films, she made her feature film debut in Federico Fellini's Il bidone (1955) as Patrizia, the young daughter of middle-aged con man Augusto (Broderick Crawford).
 She subsequently attended the prestigious "Centro Sperimentale di Cinematografia" (Experimental Cinematography Centre) in Rome, and the following year appeared in what would be her breakout role in Dino Risi's Poor, But Handsome (1956) alongside other young actors Marisa Allasio, Renato Salvatori and Maurizio Arena.
 The success of the film made De Luca one of the most popular ingenues of Italian cinema; her freshness and grace endeared her to the public.

 De Luca was one of several women romantically involved with her Poor, But Handsome co-star Maurizio Arena.
 She co-starred with Arena in Il principe fusto (1960), a film which he co-wrote, produced and directed.
 Their relationship created a minor scandal when it was revealed by the Italian media that Arena, after publicly announcing his intention to wed Anna Maria Pierangeli, was also engaged to De Luca.